phat072/Kafka-Project/README.md

 ## Quickstart

 Create and active your virtual environment.

-    - Run env
+    Run env
-        + python3 -m venv venv
+        python3 -m venv venv
-        + source venv/bin/activate
+        source venv/bin/activate
-    - Poetry option:
+    Poetry option:
-        + ```poetry install```
+        ```poetry install```
+        In ubuntu use sudo apt install python3-poetry
-    - Pip option:
+    Pip option:
-        + I have created a `requirements.txt` from the `pyproject.toml` file.
+        I have created a `requirements.txt` from the `pyproject.toml` file.
 Due to this, you can install dependencies using pip.
         ```pip install -r requirements.txt```

 The first thing you need to do is start a *Server* (a *Server* is a server which has Kafka running on it).
 For this, we are going to use a `docker-compose.yaml` file to set up the *Server* service.